Projects

 The Bamberg State Library holds the papers of the Bamberg merchant, art scholar, and collector Joseph Heller (1798–1849).
 After the death of Heller, who today is considered by experts as a pioneer in art historiography as well as Dürer and Cranach research, the library, then known as the Royal Library, inherited his written works, his valuable library (including around one hundred manuscripts and incunabula), and his art collection.
 The latter includes a collection of graphic prints and drawings meticulously compiled over decades, which today accounts for more than half of the in-house prints and drawings.

-In the project "Joseph Heller's Prints and Drawings at the Bamberg State Library – Visualisation and Integration of a Collection Structure", which the German Research Foundation (DFG) has supported since 2017, the focus is on a segment of the collection, which includes works by Albrecht Dürer, Lucas Cranach the Elder / the Younger and Hans Holbein the Elder.
+In the project "Joseph Heller's Prints and Drawings at the Bamberg State Library – Visualization and Integration of a Collection Structure", which the German Research Foundation (DFG) has supported since 2017, the focus is on a segment of the collection, which includes works by Albrecht Dürer, Lucas Cranach the Elder / the Younger and Hans Holbein the Elder.
 Characteristic features are numerous copies from the 16th to the 19th century that Heller intermixed with the original.
 These items, which oftentimes have been cut, postmarked, and mounted onto paper, demonstrate the continuous marketability of these prints in an international context as well as Heller’s unique passion and vision of collecting.
 Throughout his life, Heller maintained contact with well-known art dealers and collectors, created handwritten additions, and described the works already in his possession as well as those that he had not yet acquired in contemporary art-historical publications.

 As part of the project, high resolution digital reproductions of the compilation of selected examples will be created and described according to cooperatively developed indexing and digitization standards and recommendations from the international working group Graphik vernetzt.
 The creation of a new search server and presentation interface will join the collection to other library holdings, manuscripts, and archives.
-The aim is to make the history of the Heller Collection, its classification system, and the connections between objects within the various groups available to a wide range of external users and researchers.
+The aim is to make the history of the Heller Collection, its classification system, and the connections between objects within the various groups available to a wide range of external users and scholars.
 Numerous digital copies of the so-called Helleriana are already freely accessible via the digital collection Bamberg Treasures, which is constantly being expanded.

 For more information about the project, please contact the directorate.